7 Masterful Ways of Exchanging Money in Mexico, ATM Tips & More!

 Bring a back-up debit card

 Carrying a spare ATM card is a lifesaver in the event that your card gets skimmed, swallowed by an ATM, or, more realistically, lost at the bar (just sayin’).
-Give yourself peace of mind and pack a spare card for use in emergencies.

 Stash some extra cash somewhere discreet

-Since Mexico is so cash-oriented, it’s always good to have some spare bills hidden away somewhere.
 This way if your purse gets stolen, you lose your debit card, or whatever else, you’ll have a small stash of funds to get you through until you solve the problem.
-I recommend stashing about 1,000 pesos somewhere in your luggage for emergencies.

 If you carry large quantities of cash, break it up

-In larger cities you can count on ATM access and the option to use your credit card, so it’s not necessary to carry large quantities of cash.
-However, if you’re headed to smaller towns or more rural areas, cash is essential.
+In larger cities, you can count on ATM access and the option to use your credit card, so it’s not necessary to carry large amounts of cash.

-Popular destinations like Tulum, Puerto Escondido, Sayulita, and other small coastal towns often only have one or two ATMs and it’s not unusual for them to run out of cash during the busy season.
+Popular destinations like Tulum, Puerto Escondido, Sayulita, and other small coastal towns often only have one or two ATMs, and it’s not unusual for them to run out of cash during the busy season.

-If you’re headed to these areas, it’s wise to bring a healthy supply of cash…. just don’t keep it all in one place.
+If you’re headed to these areas, it’s wise to bring a healthy supply of cash… just don’t keep it all in one place.

-Often thieves are in a hurry so they’ll snatch a backpack or a purse, so don’t leave your whole travel fund hidden somewhere obvious like that.
+Often thieves are in a hurry, so they’ll snatch a backpack or a purse, so don’t leave your whole travel fund hidden somewhere obvious like that.
 Get creative.

 General Mexico Money Tips